Welcome to today's edition of the Rush 24-7 podcast.

 Seriously.

-And of course, the big thing on people's mind is how in the world did Bieber get away with smoking so much pot that his pilots had to wear gas masks that he didn't get charged with anything.
+And of course, the big thing on people's mind is how in the world did Bieber get away with smoking so much pot that his pilots had to wear gas masks that he didn't get charged with anything?

 That's what everybody wants to know.

-And it is kind of curious.
+And it is kind of curious, but I digress.

 You think I lost my place, didn't you?